Antonio-Kim/verilog_libraries/src/combinational/combinational.md

 - AND gate with two inputs, one output
 - MUX with two inputs
 - Decoder with two inputs and four outputs
+- Full adder with two inputs plus carry in, and one output with carry out